There are currently 3 vacancies for this committee.

-State Legislative Leadership Award & Recognition of Legislative Commitment: The State Legislative Leadership Award was established in 1993.
+State Legislative Leadership Award & State Legislative Commitment Award: The State Legislative Leadership Award was established in 1993.
 This award recognizes the work of an individual APTA member on behalf of a component's state legislative efforts in a given year.
-Recipients not selected for the State Legislative Leadership Award can be recommended to receive Recognition of Legislative Commitment.
+Recipients not selected for the State Legislative Leadership Award can be recommended to receive State Legislative Commitment Award.

 Federal Government Affairs Leadership Award: The Federal Government Affairs Leadership Award was established in 2003 to recognize outstanding achievements by APTA members in advancing the association's federal government affairs objectives and activities.
 The award is presented annually to an APTA member who has made significant contributions to APTA's federal government affairs efforts, and has shown exemplary leadership in furthering the association's objectives.

 Public Service Award: The Public Service Award, established in 1991 by APTA's Board of Directors, annually recognizes individuals who have demonstrated distinctive support for the physical therapy profession at a national level.

 All APTA appointed groups will conduct their work with the Association Organizational Values in mind and in the context of 1) APTA's mission, vision, and strategic plan, and 2) the potential for their work to have implications related to physical therapist assistants, women, diversity, and risk management.